Map is courtesy of Jeff's Map -- my route is marked in blue

 We cooked our steak for dinner and had a lovely evening catching up on some daddy-daughter time.
 We could feel the temperature dropping as the sun went down and crawled into our sleeping bags between 9 and 10 pm.
 I was grateful for the flannel sleeping bag liners that I had just purchased to combat the -2 degree chill.

-Waking up and enjoying bacon and eggs for breakfast, we broke camp and were on the water shortly after 10 am.
+Day 2 Waking up and enjoying bacon and eggs for breakfast, we broke camp and were on the water shortly after 10 am.
 To do this we needed to finish the portage we were camped on and get around Lower Twin Falls.
-After putting in it was just a short paddle to out next portage around Split Rock Rapids which actually look like they could be run by a more experienced whitewater paddler.
+After putting in, it was just a short paddle to out next portage around Split Rock Rapids which actually looked like they could be run by a more experienced whitewater paddler.

 After lunch we continued through the swifts on the way to Gravel Falls.
 The last set of rapids just before the falls were a little too shallow and we grounded on the rocks.
 I was able to wade over them and get to the portage that was just to the right of the falls edge.
 Not excited about a steep 1000 metre portage, I climbed over the rise and made my way back down to the river edge just below the falls.
 Upon examining the rest of the rapids below the falls, I spotted a nice tongue through the moving current and decided to run them.
 They appeared to be a fairly standard Class 1.
 We made our way through them and with only one minor scrape along the bottom.
 Cutting about 700 metres off that portage certainly cheered me up.